oneqi/test-docker-dsc/README.md

 You may need to resart ISE (as administrator !)
 `Enter-PSSession -ContainerId (Get-Container dsc_iis01_1).ID -RunAsAdministrator`

 ## iis01

-Check hostname and IOP address of iis01 ( to make sure it is in the same network as client)
+Check hostname and IP address of iis01 ( to make sure it is in the same network as client)
 ```
 hostname
 ipconfig